- December 26, 2019

 - Posted in LOCAL

-These are the top nine African countries with the richest gold mines.
+These are the top nine gold-rich African countries.

 This country is now known as Africa’s top producer of gold.
 It equally has a number of mines located in different places which re-actively involved in gold mining.
 Let’s look at some of them below.